Murder of Logan Mwangi: Police investigation and trial

 Soon after the overheard disagreement, Williamson called the police to say that Logan was missing.
-A police search began and the child's body was quickly found in the River Ogmore.
-He showed no signs of life and was pronounced dead at the Princess of Wales hospital.
-63 external injuries were counted on the boy's body as well as damage to his internal organs.
+A police search began and Logan's body was found in the River Ogmore.
+He was pronounced dead at the Princess of Wales hospital.
+Logan had sustained 63 external injuries as well as damage to his internal organs.
 Pathologists described his injuries as "indicative of a severe, localised blunt force trauma injury", said he would have survived them for "at least several hours" and that his caretakers "would have been aware" that he was injured.

-Cole, Williamson and Mulligan were all arrested on suspicion of murder on the day after the discovery of Logan's body.
+Cole, Williamson, and Mulligan were all arrested on suspicion of murder on the day after the discovery of Logan's body.
 They initially denied responsibility for Logan's death, first saying that he had disappeared from their home without their knowledge.
 However, evidence uncovered during the investigation suggested that they had all participated.
 This included CCTV footage of the two males removing the body, the nature of Logan's injuries and indications that Williamson had been awake throughout the night the body was discarded.
 Angharad Williamson, John Cole and Craig Mulligan were found guilty of murder and perverting the course of justice in Cardiff Crown Court in April 2022.
 They were later sentenced in June 2022 to life sentences with a minimum 28, 29 and 15 years respectively.